FAQ

 Participation ratio is the fraction of target periods within the rolling window for which a valid, evaluated submission exists.
 A ratio of 100% means the participant submitted a forecast for every target in the window.
 Missing submissions are not penalised in the metric score but are visible in the participation column.

-What does 'open' vs 'closed' forecast visibility mean?
+What do the forecast visibility modes mean?

-Participation
+Participation & Submission

 Do I need to write code to participate?